 Are Air Pollution Masks Really Effective?

 Yes, they are!
-At least three scientific studies have looked at the effectiveness of face masks for protecting against air pollution.
+At least three scientific studies have looked at the effectiveness of face masks in protecting against air pollution.
 One study found that face masks filter between 14% and 96% of PM2.5, depending on the brand and type of mask.
 The average filtering capability of all the masks was 48%.

 Another study revealed that most face masks are effective at filtering pollution, but vary significantly in how much they leak.
 The leak inside the masks varied between 3% and 68%, again depending on brand and model.
 The researchers concluded that the most important factor for mask effectiveness is how well the mask fit the face and is able to seal off particles.